AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/project2/README.md

 We will specify the exact requirements of the textual data, including the volume of data needed, the desired quality standards, and the necessity for data diversity.
 # 4 - Financial Textual Data Collection:

-This section will elaborate on the precise data collection procedures we've implemented, including the use of TextReveal® for data extraction.
+This section will elaborate on the precise data collection procedures

+## Site tradingeconomics.com (English site)

 ![image](https://github.com/AhmedRebai/fin_ml_projects_polytechnique_tunisie_option_eges/assets/13001763/ad66fe1a-81b5-4e22-87e8-3c820415e527)